Analysis | Why the Tokyo 2020 Olympics Still Aren’t a Sure Thing

 2. When will we know?

 Last year the plug was pulled was in late March when many countries were grappling with their first infection wave.
+This year March is seen again as a key period for making a decision on whether to go ahead with the games, as it marks the start of final preparations.
 Given the immense logistics of bringing athletes and officials to Japan, the sooner there’s certainty, the better.
-Dick Pound, the longest-serving member of the International Olympic Committee, in January called for prioritizing vaccinations for athletes, which could help make Tokyo possible this year.
+The International Olympic Committee’s executive board is scheduled to meet by videoconference on Jan.
+27 for an update.

 3. What has to be decided?